 Dr. Jack Rowe, a former President and CEO of Mount Sinai, and Dr. Valerie Rowe, a professor of education, say our training and research are part of what makes our center “a core component of Mount Sinai Medical Center.”

 Our primary mission is to provide high-quality care to our patients, but we also take on a broader commitment: To contribute to the health of all adolescents by studying key issues and sharing what we learn.
 We have long been a leader in the research of the most current health concerns affecting adolescents.
 Our studies have been funded by the National Institutes of Health, the Centers for Disease Control and Prevention, the National Institute on Drug Abuse and others.
 They have resulted in the publication of more than 25 peer-reviewed publications.
 Here is a look at some of the research projects we’re currently conducting to improve health outcomes and resilience among young people.

 Human Papillomavirus (HPV)

 HPV is the most common sexually transmitted infection among young people and some strains are known to cause cervical and other cancers.
 Our groundbreaking 10-year study, funded by NIH, is investigating the prevalence of the more than 40 strains of sexually transmitted HPV and assessing the real-world effectiveness of the vaccine Gardasil, which protects against four strains, including two that cause cancer.
-The research is the nation’s largest and longest HPV study: Since being launched in 2007, it has enrolled 1,073 female participants, ages 12 to 19; the goal is to reach just over 1,400 by 2016.
-We have also recently been funded by NIH to implement a pilot study setting the stage for a second pioneering investigation of HPV infection and persistence among young men.
+The research is the nation’s largest and longest HPV study: Since being launched in 2007, it has enrolled 1,383 female participants, ages 12 to 19.This study is especially innovative because minority women are frequently omitted or under-represented in research, and women of color are disproportionately affected by cervical cancer.
+We have also recently completed a pilot study investigating HPV infection and persistence among young men.

 A Sampling of Completed Research Studies